 Use coupon code: HFSBLANKET20 to get 20% off any blankets on the website

 Blanketing your horse is one of those things that people just can’t seem to agree on.
 Many people who think all horses should be blanketed will often talk about the “poor horse” covered in snow.
 Most horses can go with or without a blanket with no issues.
-Making that decision, should be based on a number of things.
+Making that decision should be based on a number of things.

-Most horses are fine, even in the coldest weather, without a blanket.
+Most horses are fine, even in the coldest weather, without a horse blanket.
 When they are used to winters in your area horses will grow a winter coat that will keep them safe and warm.
-Even in the coldest weather they will be safe as long as they have adequate shelter from the elements.
+Even in the coldest weather, they will be safe as long as they have adequate shelter from the elements.
 Some horses, however, require a blanket over the winter for both comfort and health.

-Rescue horses are one category of horse that should be given a blanket for the winter.
+Rescue horses are one category of horses that should be given a blanket for the winter.
 Horses that are malnourished have a harder time maintaining their weight in the best of times.
 These horses often have thin, poor quality coats.
 This makes them unable to maintain heat like a healthy coat.
 Without a blanket, the horse spends extra calories trying to keep the horse warm and alive.
 This slows their weight gain and can set rehabilitation back.

 Show horses that have been clipped are another example of horses that should be blanketed over the winter.
 Since their winter coat is shaved off, they have little to no natural protection from the elements.

 Other horses, such as those that are not used to cold weather or those that are commonly blanketed, should also be given the courtesy of a blanket.
 They will often not grow a full winter coat leaving them very cold without one.